Easy, step by step instructions for activating your Sourdough Starter

 - Add 2 tablespoons of unbleached all-purpose or bread flour to the mixture.

-- Cover the jar loosely and place it in a warm spot.
+- Cover the jar loosely and place it in a warm spot. (your starter will need a little air)

 - Let it sit for 12-24 hours.
 You may not see bubbles yet, but the starter is waking up.
+12 hours is better, but if you can only do every 24 hours it will work.

 Step 3: Second Feeding